pymupdf/PyMuPDF/docs/faq.rst

 Use this to create the page with another pre-defined paper format:

->>> w, h = fitz.PaperSize("letter-l")  # 'Letter' landscape
+>>> w, h = fitz.paper_size("letter-l")  # 'Letter' landscape
 >>> page = doc.new_page(width = w, height = h)

-The convenience function :meth:`PaperSize` knows over 40 industry standard paper formats to choose from.
+The convenience function :meth:`paper_size` knows over 40 industry standard paper formats to choose from.
 To see them, inspect dictionary :attr:`paperSizes`.
-Pass the desired dictionary key to :meth:`PaperSize` to retrieve the paper dimensions.
+Pass the desired dictionary key to :meth:`paper_size` to retrieve the paper dimensions.
 Upper and lower case is supported.
 If you append "-L" to the format name, the landscape version is returned.

 .. note:: Here is a 3-liner that creates a PDF with one empty page.
 Its file size is 470 bytes: